 Even after all that planning, you may still be wondering how to choose the right advertising method for your nonprofit.
 We’ve compiled a list of three popular advertising ideas to inspire you.

-Google Ads allow you to advertise your mission when users search for relevant keywords.
+Google Ads allows you to advertise your mission when users search for relevant keywords.
 Paid advertisements appear on the search engine results pages corresponding to your chosen keywords on Google.

-Thankfully, the Google Ad Grant provides eligible nonprofits with a $10,000 monthly stipend to spend on paid search ads.
-While regular Google Ad accounts have to pay per ad-click, Google Grant participants can display their advertisements for free.
-These ads enable your nonprofit to appear on Google when it matters— when someone searches for topics related to your mission.
+To make this opportunity more accessible, Google provides eligible nonprofits with a $10,000 monthly stipend to spend on paid search ads.
+This program is called Google Ad Grants and can be a real game-changer for your advertising efforts.
+While regular Google Ad accounts have to pay per ad-click, Google Ad Grant participants can publish ads for free through the program.
+These ads enable your nonprofit to appear on Google and get in front of more qualified prospects who are searching for topics related to your mission.

-The ideal Google Ad Grant candidate has a website that effectively serves their audience and promotes their mission.
-With the Google Ad Grant program for nonprofits, organizations can:
+The ideal Google Ad Grant candidate has a website that effectively serves its audience and promotes its mission.
+By leveraging Google Ad Grants for nonprofits, your organization can accomplish the following:

 - Increase online conversions.